 9 March 2007 - Canberra IWD UNIFEM Lunch with Malalai Joya MP

 We sang 'Love Has a Voice', composed especially for this occasion to honour Malalai Joya, the young Afghan parlamentarian who was UNIFEM's guest of honour at Rydges Lakeside Hotel.
-See Songs page for lyrics.
-You can listen to a recording of the song on sound cloud.
+See our Highlights page for more information.
+You can read the lyrics listen and a recording of the song here.

 8 March 2007 - ACT IWD Awards